Executive Cyber Security Awareness Training Course

 Active Directory for Admins

-21 HoursThis instructor-led, live training in Malaysia (online or onsite) is aimed at system administrators who wish to use Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led, live training in Malaysia (online or onsite) is designed for system administrators who want to use Microsoft Active Directory to manage and secure data access.

 By the end of this training, participants will be able to: